 Sharing our new white carrara marble countertops for our farmhouse kitchen & talking about why I decided to get them despite everyone around us looking at alternative countertops.

-Our new white marble countertops have truly transformed the look of our farmhouse kitchen and I could not be happier with the beauty they give to our space.
+Our new white marble countertops have truly transformed the look of our farmhouse kitchen & I could not be happier with the beauty they give to our kitchen space.

 *this post contains affiliate links for more information check out our disclosure page here*

 Farmhouse Kitchen Countertops Before with Green Granite

 Our former kitchen countertops were a green granite.

 There were easy to clean & still in great shape but they definitely were not my favorite.